EEDALAMARUTHI/Business_Performance_Analysis/README.md

 - Top/Bottom N title = "Top/bottom Products & Customers by " & 'Key_Measure'[selected P & L rows]
 - Total PIDisc $ = [PIDisc $]+[PIDO $]

 **Key Insights**
-Big Sales Jump, But Profit Plummeted: Sales soared by 170.65% to $136.04 million, but net profit crashed by 37.64% to -$2.28 million.
-This means the company sold a lot more, but lost money overall.
-Costs Exploded: Major cost increases ate into profits:
+Big Sales Jump, But Profit Plummeted.

+Sales increased by 170.65% to $136.04 million.

+Net profit dropped by 37.64% to - $2.28 million.

+Despite higher sales, the company incurred an overall loss.

+Costs Exploded

 Manufacturing costs nearly doubled (+99.01%).

 Freight costs more than doubled (+138.22%).

-Operational expenses also rose sharply (+105.64%).
+Operational expenses surged (+105.64%).

-Gross Margin Improvement Didn't Help: While the gross margin percentage improved slightly (from 31.04% to 32.54%), the massive increase in the cost of goods sold meant that this small percentage gain was not enough to offset the huge increase in expenses.
+These rising costs eroded profitability.

+Gross Margin Improvement Didn't Help

+Gross margin rose from 31.04% to 32.54%.

+The small improvement was not enough to counter the rising expenses.

-Excess Inventory is a Problem: The company has too much inventory, which is a sign of poor planning or forecasting.
-This ties up cash and could lead to losses if the inventory becomes obsolete.
+Excess Inventory is a Problem

+The company is holding too much inventory, indicating poor planning or forecasting.

+This ties up cash and poses a risk if inventory becomes obsolete.

+Regional Sales Skewed

-Regional Sales Skewed: Most sales came from the Asia-Pacific (APAC) region.
+Most sales came from the Asia-Pacific (APAC) region, highlighting regional concentration risk.

-Missing Details: The provided information lacks detail about which products or customers are driving the sales growth and which are contributing to the losses.
-This makes it hard to pinpoint the exact problems.
+Missing Details

+Lack of clarity on which products or customers are contributing to:

+High sales growth

+Significant losses

+This limits insight into the root causes of the financial issues.